 Recovery after gum surgery is a critical phase that should be handled carefully.
 It takes about two weeks to recover from gum grafting surgery.
 Some swelling and discomfort are normal but usually resolve within a few days.
 Using an ice pack on the face can help with swelling.

 Over-the-counter painkillers can help with discomfort.
-Patients are advised to avoid strenuous activities for at least a week after surgery to prevent complications.
+Patients are advised to avoid strenuous activities for at least 1 week after surgery to reduce the risk of complications.
 Eating soft food minimises discomfort and promotes healing.

 Cleaning the surgical site is crucial for recovery.
-Antibacterial mouthwash can help with cleaning and brushing directly on the area should be avoided in the short term.
-Follow-up visits are important to monitor healing and manage any dressings or stitches.
+Antibacterial mouthwash can help with cleaning and brushing, but applying it directly to the area should be avoided in the short term.
+Follow-up visits are important for monitoring healing and managing dressings or stitches.
 With proper aftercare, you can ensure a smooth recovery and better gum health.

 How to Prevent Gum Recession